Augmented Factor Models with Applications to Validating Market Risk Factors and Forecasting Bond Risk Premia: Abstract

-We provide an econometric analysis for the factor models when the latent factors can be explained partially by several observed explanatory proxies.
-In financial factor models for instance, the unknown factors can be reasonably well predicted by a few observable proxies, such as the Fama-French factors.
+We study factor models augmented by observed covariates that have explanatory powers on the unknown factors.
+In financial factor models, the unknown factors can be reasonably well explained by a few observable proxies, such as the Fama-French factors.
 In diffusion index forecasts, identified factors are strongly related to several directly measurable economic variables such as consumption-wealth variable, financial ratios, and term spread.
-To incorporate the explanatory power of these observed characteristics, we propose a new two-step estimation procedure: (i) regress the data onto the observables, and (ii) take the principal components of the fitted data to estimate the loadings and factors.
-The proposed estimator is robust to possibly heavy-tailed distributions, which are encountered by many macroeconomic and financial time series.
-With those proxies, the factors can be estimated accurately even if the cross-sectional dimension is mild.
-Empirically, we apply the model to forecast US bond risk premia, and find that the observed macroeconomic characteristics contain strong explanatory powers of the factors.
-The gain of forecast is more substantial when these characteristics are incorporated to estimate the common factors than directly used for forecasts.
+With those covariates, both the factors and loadings are identifiable up to a rotation matrix even only with a finite dimension.
+To incorporate the explanatory power of these covariates, we propose a smoothed principal component analysis (PCA): (i) regress the data onto the observed covariates, and (ii) take the principal components of the fitted data to estimate the loadings and factors.
+This allows us to accurately estimate the percentage of both explained and unexplained components in factors and thus to assess the explanatory power of covariates.
+We show that both the estimated factors and loadings can be estimated with improved rates of convergence compared to the benchmark method.
+The degree of improvement depends on the strength of the signals, representing the explanatory power of the covariates on the factors.
+The proposed estimator is robust to possibly heavy-tailed distributions.
+We apply the model to forecast US bond risk premia, and find that the observed macroeconomic characteristics contain strong explanatory powers of the factors.
+The gain of forecast is more substantial when the characteristics are incorporated to estimate the common factors than directly used for forecasts.